Dense matter in a holographic hard-wall model of QCD: Homogeneous ansatz

 In addition to the UV action, we add an IR boundary action at $z=\zir$.
 We take

 Here, $k_1,k_2,m_b$ and $\lambda$ are constants.
-This Lagrangian is written in terms of only the 5d field $\cL_{\mu},\cR_{\mu}$ and $\Phi$ in a manner consistent with $U(2)\times U(2)$ gauge symmetry and 4d diffeomorphism acting on the IR boundary. $S_{\rm{IR}}$ specifies the IR boundary conditions obeyed by $H$ and $\omega_0$.
+This Lagrangian is written in terms of only the 5D field $\cL_{\mu},\cR_{\mu}$, and $\Phi$ in a manner consistent with $U(2)\times U(2)$ gauge symmetry and 4D diffeomorphism acting on the IR boundary. $S_{\rm{IR}}$ specifies the IR boundary conditions obeyed by $H$ and $\omega_0$.

-We comment on the physical chemical potential and the physical axial-iso-vector potential.
-The UV boundary value $\mu=\ha_0(0)$ is not a physical chemical potential because it is not gauge invariant.
-It is natural to define the physical chemical potential $\hat{\mu}$ in the gauge invariant manner as
+We comment on the physical chemical potential and the physical axial-isovector potential.
+The UV boundary value $\mu=\ha_0(0)$ is not a physical chemical potential because it is not gauge invariant {See also~\cite{ Karch:2009zz,Jensen:2010vd,Hoyos:2021uff} for a related study.} It is natural to define the physical chemical potential $\hat{\mu}$ in the gauge invariant manner as

-where $\hat{F}_{MN}$ is the field strength of the $U(1)$ vector gauge field.
-The same reasoning holds for the definition of the physical axial-iso-vector potential $\hat{\phi}$, which should be defined as
+where $\hat{F}_{MN}$ is the field strength of the $U(1)$ vector gauge field. {Gauge invariant results depend only on the difference $\hat{\mu} = \mu-\ha_0(\zir)$, and the value of $\ha_0(\zir)$ can be chosen arbitrarily due to this property.} The same reasoning holds for the definition of the physical axial-isovector potential $\hat{\phi}$, which should be defined as

 in the gauge fixing condition $R_z=0\ (L_z=0)$.
-The hedgehog structure of the homogeneous Ansatz leaves $\hat{\phi}$ unchanged under the combined transformation of vector-like $SU(2)$ and spatial rotation.
-Throughout this paper, we focus on only the case $\hat{\phi}=0$ because this is expected to occur in cases such as the interior of a neutron star.
+The hedgehog structure of the homogeneous ansatz leaves $\hat{\phi}$ unchanged under the combined transformation of vectorlike $SU(2)$ and spatial rotation. {Note that the definition of $\hat{\phi}$ is a conventional one, since it is gauge covariant rather than gauge invariant.} Throughout this paper, we focus on only the case $\hat{\phi}=0$ because this is expected to occur in cases such as the interior of a neutron star.